timescale/docs/promscale/manage-data/delete-data.md

 To delete the data for an entire metric from the database using the HTTP API, use the `/delete_series` endpoint and pass the metric name to be deleted as the matcher.
-This works differently to the SQL method shown, because it deleted all the data, but leaves the metric itself.
+This works differently to the SQL method shown, because it deletes all the data, but leaves the metric itself.

 To delete data in Promscale, you need to enable permissions for advanced users.